9 Tips to Successfully Negotiate With Debt Collectors

 Once you and the debt collector have arrived at a payment amount that works for both of you, get the agreement in writing.
 This is particularly necessary if you've worked out a payment arrangement or settlement amount.
 Don't make a payment until you have a written agreement from the debt collector.

 Keep a copy of the agreement and proof of the payments you make just in case there's ever a question about whether you satisfied the debt.

-For some, it's easier write a check for the full amount and be done with the debt completely.
-But, if you're looking to save money on the debt or you simply can't afford to pay it in full, negotiating a smaller payment is worth the effort.
+For some, it's easier to write a check for the full amount and be done with the debt completely.
+If you're looking to save money on the debt or you simply can't afford to pay it in full, however, negotiating a smaller payment is worth the effort.
 You can do this on your own, even if you have to type up a letter to start the negotiations.
 It's less expensive than hiring a debt relief company to negotiate on your behalf.